Call for scores: 2021 Minnesota Orchestra Composer Institute

 This activity is made possible by the voters of Minnesota through a Minnesota State Arts Board Operating Support grant, thanks to a legislative appropriation from the arts and cultural heritage fund.

-We gratefully acknowledge the American Composers Forum as our partner in presenting the Minnesota Orchestra Composer Institute.
+We gratefully acknowledge the American Composers Orchestra as our partner in presenting the Minnesota Orchestra Composer Institute.